CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-To allow the root account to use SSH to log in using a password, edit the `/etc/ssh/sshd_config` file and set the `PermitRootLogin` option to `yes`:
+To allow the root account to SSH into the switch using a password, edit the `/etc/ssh/sshd_config` file and set the `PermitRootLogin` option to `yes`:

 ```
 cumulus@switch:~$ sudo cat /etc/ssh/sshd_config